 Gold and shares are both attractive options for long-term investment.
 However, they offer very different things.
 While the rewards from shares can be big, they come with big risks.
 Gold is about long-term security and protection against uncertainty.

-What’s more, there are a whole host of other benefits to gold investment, including attractive tax breaks and the ability to sell your gold very quickly should you need to.
-Investments are always risky, but gold represents one of the safest and surest options out there.
+There are a whole host of other benefits to gold investment, including tax advantages depending on individual circumstances, and the ability to sell your gold very quickly should you need to.
+Investments are always risky, but gold is seen as a safe-haven asset.

 However, investing in shares can be rewarding, as you can invest in businesses that you are interested in, or passionate about.
 This could be a soft drink franchise, a green energy scheme or your local sports team.
 Hopefully the business will create products and services which will continue to be valuable far into the future.

 Another aspect of investing in shares is that they provide dividends, money paid to investors from company profits.
 This means that investing in shares provides income, although this will be small compared to the amount you invest.

 Prospective investors should be mindful, that shares come with a higher risk than some other forms of investment – get your calculations and estimations wrong, and you could wind up with nothing.

 GOLD VS SHARES